System Preparation for Manufacturing Implementation: General Information

 2. If an item cost depends on the warehouse where the item is stored, on the Price/Cost tab, you enter a warehouse-specific cost for the item.

-3. If the Inventory Replenishment feature is enabled on the Enable/Disable Features form, on the Replenishment tab, you make sure that the replenishment class and the replenishment source are specified correctly in the Replenishment Class and Replenishment Source boxes respectively.
+• If the feature is enabled, on the Inventory Planning tab, you make sure that the replenishment class and the replenishment source are specified correctly in the Replenishment Class and Replenishment Source boxes respectively.

-4. If the Inventory Replenishment feature is disabled, on the Replenishment tab, you make sure that the needed replenishment source is specified in the Replenishment Source box.
+• If the feature is disabled, on the Inventory Planning tab, you make sure that the needed replenishment source is specified in the Source box.

 Settings of Employees Involved in Manufacturing